What Else Science Requires of Time

 Indeterminism

-Classical physicists envisioned the world to be deterministic in the sense that, given a precise specification of the way thing are at some initial time, called the “initial state,” then any later state, the “final state,” is fixed.
+Classical physicists envisioned the world to be deterministic in the sense that, given a precise and complete specification of the way things are at some time, called the “initial state,” then any later state, the so-called “final state,” is fixed, at least in principle, even if practically there are no available instruments that would provide the information about the initial state, and even if practically the required computations are too difficult to perform.

-Einstein reacted to this apparent indeterminism by proposing that there would be a future discovery of laws about as yet unknown variables that, when taken into account, would make quantum theory be deterministic.
+Einstein reacted to this quantum indeterminism by proposing that there would be a future discovery of as yet unknown variables or properties that, when taken into account by a revised Schrödinger equation, would make quantum theory be deterministic.
 David Bohm agreed with Einstein and went some way in this direction by building a revision of quantum theory, but his interpretation has not succeeded in moving the needle of scientific opinion.

-Physicists normally wish to assume that our universe’s total information is conserved over time.
-At no time is energy created, and at no time is any energy destroyed.
-All the universe’s information was present at the Big Bang, and it persists today.
-According to George Musser:
+Physicists normally wish to assume that our universe’s total information is conserved over time—all the universe’s quantum information was present at the Big Bang, and it persists today.
+This principle of the conservation of information fails according to the classical interpretation of quantum theory, the Copenhagen Interpretation.

 The Copenhagen Interpretation

 The classical Interpretation of quantum theory was the product of Niels Bohr and his colleagues in the 1920s.
-It is called the Copenhagen Interpretation because Bohr lived in Copenhagen.
+It is called the Copenhagen Interpretation because Bohr taught at the University of Copenhagen.
 According to its advocates, it has implications about time reversibility, determinism, the conservation of information, locality, the principle that causes affect the future and not the past, and the reality of the world independently of its being observed—namely, that they all fail.

 But the interference does not occur if the electrons are actively observed during the experiment by, say, a light being shined on each slit to see which slit each electron went through.
-Then the electrons behave as tiny bullets.
+When observed going through the slits, the electron behavior changes, and they act like tiny bullets with no diffraction and no other wave behavior.
 Here is a diagram of that situation:

-Comparison of the two diagrams has led a great many researchers to conclude that, when an electron is not observed at the moment of passing through the slits, it passes through both two slits.
-When unobserved, it passes through only one .
-This interference vs. non-interference on the screen has been repeatedly confirmed experimentally.
+Comparison of the two diagrams has led a great many researchers to conclude that, when an electron is not observed at the moment of passing through the slits or before colliding with the screen, it passes through both two slits (and is in two places at once).
+When unobserved before the first screen, it passes through only one slit.

-To explain the experiment, Bohr proposed an anti-realist interpretation of the world by saying there is no way the world is when it is not being observed.
-Eugene Wigner, a Nobel Prize winning physicist, stressed that according to quantum theory there is a definite reality only when a conscious being is observing it.
-This prompted Einstein to ask a supporter of Bohr’s interpretation whether he really believed that the moon exists only when it is being looked at.
+To explain the two-slit experiment, Bohr proposed an anti-realist interpretation of the world by saying there is no determinate, unfuzzy way the world is when it is not being observed.
+There is only a cloud of possible values for each property of the system that might be measured.
+Eugene Wigner, a Nobel Prize winning physicist, promoted the claim that there exists a determinate, unfuzzy reality only when a conscious being is observing it.
+This prompted Einstein to ask a supporter of Bohr whether he really believed that the moon exists only when it is being looked at.

-The two-slit experiment has caused philosophers of physics to disagree about what quantum theory implies about what an object is, what it means for an object to have a location, how an object maintains its identity over time, and whether consciousness of the measurer is required in order to make reality become determinate and not “fuzzy” or “blurry.”
+The two-slit experiment has caused philosophers of physics to disagree about what quantum theory implies an object is, what it means for an object to have a location, how an object maintains its identity over time, and whether consciousness of the measurer is required in order to make reality become determinate and not “fuzzy” or “blurry.”
+Also, in regard to the classical principle that causes affect the future and never the past, Princeton physicist John Wheeler famously remarked in his 1983 book Quantum Theory and Measurement: “Equipment operating in the here and now has an undeniable part in bringing about that which appears to have happened.”
+Opponents of the Copenhagen Interpretation have remarked that these interpretations of quantum theory are too weird to be true.

 Measurement